-Once a person gets their diabetes diagnosis, there are many “dont’s” when it comes to food.
+Once a person gets their diabetes diagnosis, there are many “do’s” when it comes to food.
 Well, today we want to be positive and talk about the food which is good for our blood glucose levels.

 This food is underestimated, and usually, we only eat it at Thanksgiving dinner.
 We are talking about turkey.

-Turkey is a safe food for those with diabetes since it’s lean, healthy, delicious and versatile.
+Turkey is a safe food for those with diabetes since it’s lean, healthy, delicious, and versatile.
 The great thing about turkey is that we can easily include it in our diabetes management plan.

-If someone is preparing lunch from home in order to make sure to eat healthily, the turkey will come very handy.
+If someone is preparing lunch from home in order to make sure to eat healthily, the turkey will come in very handy.
 Why?
 Since they can freeze it and have extra meals at any time.